-By Joanne Jeffries.
-Last Updated 17th November 2021.
+By Max Murdoch.
+Last Updated 31st May 2022.
 Welcome to this case study, which explains how personal injury claims payouts for a lower leg amputation could be calculated.

 In this incident, a man suffered a lower leg amputation because of a popliteal aneurysm that was left untreated.
 The claimant was experiencing pain for an extended amount of time, however, the person treating him decided to monitor the situation, rather than taking action.